-The programme is interdisciplinary, and innovatively, taught across faculties.
-We adopt a teaching approach that enables students to relate their learning to real-life problems and situations, where students will learn about resource management, community relationships and local and global economic impacts.
+The programme is interdisciplinary, and innovatively, taught across schools.
+We adopt a teaching approach that enables you to relate their learning to real-life problems and situations, where you will learn about resource management, community relationships and local and global social and economic impacts.

-Experiential and interactive modes of learning will encourage students to develop and reflect on their own and others' values and experiences.
+Experiential and interactive modes of learning will encourage you to develop and reflect on your own and others' values and experiences.
 Critical reflection on values and assumptions supports 'transformative learning'.
-Most students will have knowingly, or unknowingly, engaged in learning about sustainability through their previous formal education or through informal means, and they may have diverse value positions.
+You will have knowingly, or unknowingly, engaged in learning about sustainability through your previous formal education or through informal means, and you may have diverse value positions.
 Prior knowledge and attitudes are therefore taken into consideration in planning teaching and learning activities.

-Participatory learning approaches, peer-learning and collaboration - within and beyond the classroom - are promoted, allowing students to be exposed to multiple perspectives and enabling creative responses to emerge.
+Participatory learning approaches, peer-learning and collaboration within and beyond the classroom - are promoted, allowing you to be exposed to multiple perspectives and enabling creative responses to emerge.
 We will ensure that

-- Divergent views can be shared and explored in a safe environment - There are opportunities for deep and critical reflection on students' own perspectives and what has influenced their thinking and practices in this area - Participatory learning is encouraged - Interdisciplinary approaches, systems and holistic thinking are employed - Teaching, learning and assessment activities are linked to real-life concerns.
+- Divergent views can be shared and explored in a safe environment - There are opportunities for deep and critical reflection on students' own perspectives and what has influenced their thinking and practices in this area - · Participatory learning is encouraged - · Interdisciplinary approaches, systems and holistic thinking are employed - · Teaching, learning and assessment activities are linked to real-life concerns.